Ruushy/Food-order-System/README.md

-Food Order System
+#Food Order System
 The Food Order System is an offline project implemented in C# that allows users to place food orders.
-It includes functionality for managing categories, products, user information, and order packages.
+It includes functionality for managing categories, products and order packages.

 Getting Started
 To run the Food Order System project on your local machine, follow these steps: